adsabs/WIESP/2023/index.md

 *All submission deadlines are 11.59 pm UTC -12h (“Anywhere on Earth”)*

-## Schedule
-The schedule for the talks can be found [here](Schedule).

 ## Submission Site

 Submission Link: [TBD](TBD)

-## Registration

-Please follow the instructions for conference registration provided on the [AACL-IJCNLP 2023](http://www.ijcnlp-aacl2023.org/).

 ## Submissions

 Submission will be via softconf.
 Submissions should follow the [ACLPUB formatting guidelines](https://acl-org.github.io/ACLPUB/formatting.html) and [template files](https://github.com/acl-org/acl-style-files/tree/master).

 Submissions (Long and Short Papers) will be subject to a double-blind peer-review process.
 We follow the same policies as IJCNLP-AACL 2023 regarding preprints and double submissions.
-The anonymity period for WIESP 2023 is from July 25 to August 25.

 ## Organizers